Loving Arms Childbirth Classes (and Refresher Classes)

 For Doulas and Midwives and other interested Health Care Professionals

-East Bay Lactation Associates is offering a 4 hr. workshop on February 11, 2017 from 10 am to 2:30 pm (half hour for lunch) in our Albany office.
+East Bay Lactation Associates offers a 4 hr. workshop on helping your clients with getting off to a good start with breastfeeding.
 Have you ever tried to help a mom with breastfeeding?
 Would you like to be more effective when helping mothers with breastfeeding?
 Do you know when to refer her for more help?
 Would you like to feel more confident in your ability to get mamas and babies off to the best start?

 - Building a robust milk supply